Sos-judge/event_entity/README.md

 This repository provides pre-processed data for the ECB+ corpus (download from *https://drive.google.com/open?id=197jYq5lioefABWP11cr4hy4Ohh1HMPGK*).
 In case you want to create the data from scratch, do the following steps:

-Download ELMo's files (options file and weights) from *https://allennlp.org/elmo* (we used Original 5.5B model files).
+Download ELMo's files (options file and weights) from *https://allennlp.org/elmo* (we used Original 5.5B model files.
+It is at `Pre-trained ELMo Models` chapter in that website).

 ### Loading the ECB+ corpus
 * Extract the gold mentions and documents from the ECB+ corpus: